Rio Grande, New Jersey: Education

 The areas within Middle Township, including almost all of Rio Grande CDP, are in the Middle Township Public Schools; it operates its campuses in Cape May Court House, including Middle Township High School.

 The areas within Lower Township, including a sliver of the CDP, are in the Lower Township School District for elementary grades and the Lower Cape May Regional School District for secondary grades.
 The elementary school district operates Douglass School (PreK and Kindergarten) in Villas CDP and three schools in Cold Spring: Mitnick School (1–2), Abrams School (3–4), and Sandman School (5–6).
 The secondary school district Teitelman Middle School and Lower Cape May Regional High School in the Erma area.

-Countywide schools include Cape May Technical High School (for technical school students) and Cape May County Special Services School District (for special needs students) in the Cape May Court House area.
+Countywide schools include Cape May Technical High School (for technical school students) and Cape May County Special Services School District (for students in special education) in the Cape May Court House area.

 In the era of de jure educational segregation in the United States, a school for white children in grades 1-6 was maintained in Rio Grande and a school for black children was maintained in Whitesboro in grades 1–8.
 White children in Rio Grande were sent to West Cape May School District for grades 7–12.